dackota/time-to-kill/README.md

-# Time To Kill
+# TimeToKill
-Displays estimated time until your target dies using linear regression
+Lightweight addon that displays the estimated time until your target dies using linear regression

 Use `/ttk` for display options: